thenameismild/sat_act_analytics/README.md

 As we explore the toal score, we will be looking at the average score of the SAT and ACT by each state.
 Looking at the SAT score where its full score is 1600.
 We see that in 2017 the top 5 states that scored the highest were Minnesota with an average of 1295 followed by Wisconsin at the average of 1291, then Iowa with the average score of 1275, then Missouri with 1271 score and Kansas at 1260.
 While the bottom 5 for SAT 2017 were Maine with 1012, Idaho and Michigan at 1005, Delaware at 996 and the lowest was District of Columbia at 950 marks.

 In SAT 2018 the top 5 states were Minnesota at 1298, followed by Wisonsin at 1294, then North Dakota at 1283, then Iowa and Kansas at 1265.
-While the lowest 5 were Hawaii at 1010, Idaho at 1001, then West Virginia at 999, Delaware at 998, and at the bottom like SAT 2017 is DIstrict of Columbia at 977 marks.
+While the lowest 5 were Hawaii at 1010, Idaho at 1001, then West Virginia at 999, Delaware at 998, and at the bottom like SAT 2017 is District of Columbia at 977 marks.

 In SAT 2019 the top 5 states were once aagain like 2017 and 2018 Minnesota(1284), Wisconsin(1283),South Dakota(1268),Noth Dakota(1263) and a new state Nebraska at 1260 marks.
 While the lowest 5 were also the same states with Idaho(993), Delaware(985), District of Columbia(975), Oklahoma(963), West Virginia(943).